 Craig frequently delves into the world of theatre providing acting and instrumental skills to many theatre companies including Peninsula Players Theatre and Northern Sky Theater (formerly American Folklore Theatre).
 In addition to teaching and theatre work, Craig can be seen around the country with musical ensembles The Vespus Marimba Band, Sukey Jump Band, Crossing 32nd Street, Links Ensemble, Gazebo Guys, and America’s only heavy-metal vaudeville troupe, Skumbaag.
 In 2012, Skumbaag was chosen as Ensemble in Residence for the University of New Mexico International Composers Symposium, featuring a wide range of Craig’s music, including selections from his original musical, The Lubbock Lights.

-At present, Craig is recording his first ukulele CD with hopes of a Winter 2021 release.
+At present, Craig is recording his first ukulele CD.
+His first single, Mechanical Hypnotist, is now available and will be the first of several being released over the next few months.
 When not recording, he continues to visit music stores and ukulele clubs to generate interest in his music .
 For more info please sign up for Craig’s mailing list!
 Thanks!